 The freezing temps that linger in the higher elevations of the Blue Ridge Parkway keep this National treasure closed to car traffic for most of the winter season.
-The 469 mile drive is not closed, however, to foot traffic.
-In fact, the Blue Ridge Parkway in winter is an entirely different and magical experience of winter wander.
+The 469-mile drive is not closed, however, to foot traffic.
+In fact, the Blue Ridge Parkway in winter is an entirely different and magical experience of winter wonder.

 Where to start your BRP Winter Hikes

-If you head LEFT instead, the first overlook with an actual view, Standing Rock Overlook, is about 2 miles from the fork (totalling a 5 mile out and back trip).
-You can extend your hike up to Pinnacle Ridge Tunnel, which takes 4.1 miles to reach the tunnel, for an 8 mile day hike.
+If you head LEFT instead, the first overlook with an actual view, Standing Rock Overlook, is about 2 miles from the fork (totaling a 5 mile out and back trip).
+You can extend your hike up to Pinnacle Ridge Tunnel, which takes 4.1 miles to reach the tunnel, for an 8-mile day hike.

 There are two entrances off of Soco road.
 If you want to hike towards Waynesville/Asheville then turn left onto the Parkway entrance coming from Maggie Valley.
 If you’d rather head towards the Great Smoky Mountains National Park/Cherokee turn right onto the Parkway entrance.
 For both make sure you are parked on the side of the road and not blocking the entrance gates or roadways.

 On the Parkway, if you head RIGHT towards Asheville you can hike 1.3 miles up the Thunderstruck Ridge Overlook which will reward you with wide open long-range views (2.6 mi round trip).
 For a long hike, you can hike a full 3.3 miles up to Woolyback Overlook for a 6 mile out and back hike.
 If you love a good long hike, head all the way up to Waterrock Knob at 4.75 miles for a 9.5 out and back day hike.